genexuslabs/build-genexus-reusable-workflow/README.md

 ### run-beta-bot

-The run-beta-bot workflow is used to handle a reserved branch named 'beta'.
+The [run-beta-bot](.github/workflows/run-beta-bot.yml) workflow is used to handle a reserved branch named 'beta'.
 This workflow automates the process of merging changes from the 'beta' branch into the main development branch.
 It ensures that the 'beta' branch remains up-to-date with the latest changes and allows for easy testing of new features before merging them into the main branch.

-To use the run-beta-bot workflow, follow the instructions provided in the workflow file located in the `.github/workflows` folder.
+To use the run-beta-bot workflow, look at the instructions defined in the template workflow [templates/call-beta-bot.yml](templates/call-beta-bot.yml).

-### GeneXus Dependency Sync
+### commit-to-git

-The GeneXus Dependency Sync workflow is used to update the version of a component in the GeneXus source code repository.
+The [commit-to-git](.github/workflows/commit-to-git.yml) workflow is used to update the version of a component in the GeneXus source code repository.
 This workflow automates the process of synchronizing the component version across multiple projects, ensuring consistency and reducing the chance of errors.

-To use the GeneXus Dependency Sync workflow, follow the instructions provided in the workflow file located in the `.github/workflows` folder.
+To use the commit-to-git workflow, follow the instructions provided in the [templates/call-commit-to-git.yml](templates/call-commit-to-git.yml).

 ## Contributing